 - Event organisation: In this type of email, you will write to inform a group of people about an upcoming event.

 - Academic communication: Professor or classmates are the subjects that you will respond to.
 These emails are typically related to projects or assignments.
+Strong email writing skills in these contexts can also support applications for permanent residency, as clear communication is often required for such processes.

 - Personal communication: Test-takers will write an email regarding personal matters to their friends or family members.